thedevopsguru1/project1/All-project-Steps.md

 ### The issue with this is that we are deploying manually.
 ### to fix this we will install argo CD in our cluster.
 https://github.com/devopstrainingschool/Argo-CD-Installation
-### Follow the steps of the video to install application using Argo CD
+### Follow the steps of the video to install application using Argo CD: follow 08-24-2022_class